Last Updated on 09/04/2023 by Steve Wanjie

 They only grew in popularity after 1948, when the Haas variety became the most popular type of Avocado.

-One reason for this is its resistance to cold weather and its shipping properties compared with other avocados.
+One reason is its resistance to cold weather and its shipping properties compared with other avocados.

 As a result, it has a longer shelf-life and can ship during colder months without risk of decay or damage to its skin.